 She has now saved not just for the phone but also for the phone monthly usage bill also.

 Discuss the Difference of Need & Want

-It is very important to teach your child what is the difference between need and want.
+It is very important to teach your child the difference between need and want.

-You can also say it`s need to drive you to school or college but if you demand for your own car it`s a want not a need.
+You can also say it’s a need if you need to be driven to school or college but if you demand for your own car it’s a want not a need.